 - Dried and citrus fruits

-What You Can Do About It
+What You Can Do For Your Smile

 Brushing your teeth may upset your body and potentially make you gag.
 It might be the flavor of your toothpaste or how much it foams up.
 You can try a different flavor and brand to see if that helps.
-Also, flossing and using a fluoride mouthwash become more important during pregnancy because both of these will reach areas that your toothbrush will miss.
+Also, flossing and using a fluoride mouthwash become more important during pregnancy because both of these will reach areas that your toothbrush may miss.

 Schedule an Appointment